sagemath/trac_to_gh/Issue 7589.md

 # Issue 7589: bug in coercion and cyclotomic fields

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7589

 Original creator: AlexGhitza